 The significant variation in survival rates among different fruit and vegetable substrates points to the critical role of diet composition in super worm viability.
 Diet can impact the survival of insects but also the insect's growth rates, and development time, as well as affect the overall bioconversion efficiency (van Huis 2020).
 The extremely poor survival of the banana peel group might be due to the quick drying nature of the substrate.
 Because the banana peels were chopped into smaller pieces, the surface area increased which would cause moisture to be lost more quickly over the 10-day feeding.
-SW require a moist environment to feed and hydrate optimally, and the quick drop in moisture likely stressed the worms and caused cannibalism, which has been described under less than optimal rearing conditions (Morales-Ramos et al. 2012) (Hausmann et al. 2022).
+SW require a moist environment to feed and hydrate optimally, and the quick drop in moisture likely stressed the worms and caused cannibalism, which has been described under less than optimal rearing conditions (Morales-Ramos et al., 2012); Hausmann et al. 2022).
 Conversely, substrates like carrot and mango with bigger substrate size led to optimal conditions which resulted in better survival.
-This illustrates the role of the size, feeding rate, environmental conditions, moisture content and particularly moisture retention, that play in the success of insect rearing systems
+This illustrates the role of the size, feeding rate, environmental conditions, moisture content and particularly moisture retention, that play in the success of insect rearing systems.

 Biomass gain Percentage